Sachin Ahir

-Sachin Ahir (सचिन अहिर) (born 21 March 1972 in Mumbai, India) is an Indian politician from Mumbai, Maharashtra and Deputy Leader of the Shiv Sena (Uddhav Balasaheb Thackeray).
-He is current member of Maharashtra Legislative Council.
-He was Member of the Legislative Assembly from Worli constituency.
+Sachin Mohan Ahir (सचिन अहिर) (born 21 March 1972 in Mumbai, India) is an Indian politician from Mumbai, Maharashtra and Deputy Leader of the Shiv Sena.
+He is currently a member of Maharashtra Legislative Council.
+He was Member of the Legislative Assembly from Worli Assembly constituency.

 Community service

 Sachin and his wife have established the Shree Sankalp Pratishthan charitable trust.
 The trust has been involved in organisation of the Worli Festival and Dahi Handi events during the festival of Govinda.